oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/stand-alone-oci-data-science/README.md

 # Stand-alone Data Science - Solution Definition

-This repository contains a Machine Learning project based on the Oracle Cloud Infranstructure Data Science service, reference architecture, useful links, and a workload deployment template.
+This repository contains a Machine Learning project based on the Oracle Cloud Infrastructure Data Science service, reference architecture, useful links, and a workload deployment template.
 The intent is to equip the Partner/Managed Service Provider/Consultant with the necessary tools and resources so that they can confidently lift and shift or migrate or deploy a green field Machine Learning project into Oracle Cloud Infrastructure (OCI).
 The document covers :

 - data refinery with OCI Data Integration,
 - data warehousing with the Autonomous Data Warehouse,